Table of Contents

 Consumer behavior is shaping check-in strategy trends.
 But before we move on to them, let’s stop on the traditional check-in stages expected by a guest:

-- Welcoming a guest in a property.
+- Welcoming a guest to a property.

 - Completing formalities by checking booking information and registering a guest.